Dyluckk/GuiProject/README.md

 ##Description:
 ---------------
-A game created with Qt which uses classic table top game elements such as cards, dice, and game pieces.
+A game created with Unity which uses classic table top game elements such as cards, dice, and game pieces.
 This game follows a party of zombie apocalypse survivors in a turned based survival journey where players must band together to complete a set number of rounds by meeting certain requirements and surviving the round.
 However, there is a catch.
 One of the party members may be working against the team.

 ##Technologies:
 ---------------
-+ Qt
++ Unity
-+ C++
++ C#

 ##Screenshots:
 ---------------